 - The best ways to find and prepare Maine vs Rock Lobsters

-Rock Lobster vs Maine Lobster: Key Differences and Why They Matter
+Rock Lobster vs Maine Lobster: What’s in a Name?

 In addition, Maine lobsters are the largest around, and under their smooth dark red shell is some of the best tasting seafood you can find.
 With a flavor profile that goes unmatched, it is no wonder why many prefer it over other species of lobster.